yochaigal/cairn/resources/frequently-asked-questions.md

   **Esther**: _"Wait, can I make light now?
 Am I a human torch?"_

   **Warden**: _"In complete darkness, yes.
-Let's hope you don't need to some tall socks anytime soon."_
+Let's hope you don't to go sneaking around in the dark anytime soon."_

   **Barry**: _"Well, this is cool.
 So the eels like the light, right?
 Maybe we can use this information somehow..."_